-In times of systems-level disruption, recognizing and capitalizing on the opportunities presented by these fundamental shifts demands a different approach to strategy.
+In times of systems-level disruption, recognising and capitalising on the opportunities presented by these fundamental shifts demands a different approach to strategy.
 An emergence strategy takes a systems view, with a focus on how a company can accelerate change through engagement of other key system actors, especially those up and down the value chain.

 A corporate emergence strategy often involves these key considerations:

 Climate change and the global response to it, are altering the business landscape everywhere.
 Everyone has a role to play and by taking meaningful action today—investing at the speed and scale that is necessary—business leaders can thrive in the economy of the future.